Keroro1454/Supply-Drop/README.md

 	- Updated for Survivors of the Void
 	- Disabled Vintage Plague Mask for the moment being while I work on getting it functional again
 	- Added configuration options to the Vintage Plague Mask (oops) and Vintage Plague Hat items
+	- Made configs a bit more clear
+	- Increased base duration of Second Wind from 4 to 5 seconds
+	- Increased cooldown reduction from stacking QSS from 0.5 to 1 second
+	- Increased damage conversion percentage from stacking Tome of Bloodletting from 5% to 10%
 	- Added item displays for Railgunner and Void Fiend
 	- Fixed Bandit's item displays being a bit wonky